sbernheim4/premiere-mern-stack/README.md

 Below is the folder structure for projects made with this generator with an explanation of what each folder contains or what the file is for.
 Some

 ```
-- proj_root/
+├──proj_root/
-    - public/ - This is where files built with webpack are placed
+    ├── public/                     # This is where files built with webpack are placed
-    - server/ - Your server code including DB models and API routes
+    ├── server/                     # Your server code including DB models and API routes
-        - db/ - Where all DB models and schemas are stored and registered
+    |   ├── db/                     # Where all DB models and schemas are stored and registered
-        - api.js - Where requests to `/api` are handled
+    |   ├── api.js                  # Where requests to `/api` are handled
+    |   ├── clientSideRoutes.js     # Define client side routes so that the server won't throw a 404 error
-        - index.js - Entrypoint for your server
+    |   ├── index.js                # Entrypoint for your server
-    - src/ - Where your components live.
-Each folder in here can easily become its own separate bundle by modifying `webpack.config.js` and adding additional values for the entrypoint
-        - main/
-            - Home/ - A component called `Home`
-                - home.css
-                - Home.jsx
+    ├── src/                        # Where your components live
-            - Navbar/ - A component called `Navbar`
+    |   ├── Navbar/                 # A component called `Navbar`
-            - Routes/ - A component called `Routes`, sets up react-router for client side routing
+    |   ├── Routes/                 # A component called `Routes`, sets up react router for client side routing
+    |   |   ├── index.jsx           #
+    |   |   ├── LazyLoadRoutes.jsx  #
-            - styles/ - Global styles folder
+    |   ├── styles/                 # Global styles folder
-            - index.jsx - Entrypoint, this is where react binds the component to a div with an ID of root
+    |   ├── index.jsx               # Entrypoint, this is where react binds the component to a div with an ID of root
-    - node_modules/ - a black hole
+    ├── node_modules/               # a black hole
-    - .babelrc - Defines settings for babel transpiling
+    ├── .babelrc                    # Defines settings for babel transpiling
-    - .env - Defines environment variables
+    ├── .env                        # Defines environment variables
-    - .eslintrc - Defines rules for ESLint
+    ├── .eslintrc                   # Defines rules for ESLint
-    - .gitignore - Files to be ignored by git/docker
+    ├── .gitignore                  # Files to be ignored by git/docker
-    - .stylelintrc - Defines rules for CSS/SCSS/LESS linting
+    ├── .stylelintrc                # Defines rules for CSS/SCSS/LESS linting
-    - HTMLTemplate.js - HTML template used by webpack to generate static HTML page
+    ├── HTMLTemplate.js             # HTML template used by webpack to generate static HTML page
-    - package-lock.json - Wizardy
+    ├── package#lock.json           # Wizardy
-    - package.json - Info on your package/module
+    ├── package.json                # Info on your package/module
-    - postcss.config.js - Defines rules for PostCSS
+    ├── postcss.config.js           # Defines rules for PostCSS
-    - webpack.config.js - Defines webpack config
+    ├── webpack.config.js           # Defines webpack config
 ```

 ## Configuration